MORE INFORMATION: Hire the right people for the right positions.

-In every business, there are several positions to be filled, many with varying levels of responsibility, access to customers, and access to sensitive data.
-At WSS, we’ll help you create a screening package that works for all the members of your team, both for pre-hire screening and annual screens.
+When you have numerous positions to fill, many with varying levels of responsibility, and access to customers and sensitive data, a screening package is a must-have.
+Workplace Safety Screenings can customize a package for your business that will work for all team members, both for pre-hire screening and annual screens.

 PUBLIC RECORDS CHECKS

 The County Civil Record Search is a check used to determine any civil actions filed by/against the candidate.
 Civil records are obtained from the county courthouses.
 All records include date of filing, suit description, disposition date, entire disposition, and identifiers used to locate the case.

 The Statewide Criminal Record Search databases cast a wider net on determining if your candidate has a criminal record, but users are encouraged to use this search in conjunction with a County Criminal Record Search.
 Results can include arrest information, convictions, and sentencing details.

 County Criminal Record Searches are available in over 3,000 felony and misdemeanor courts throughout the United States and are conducted in superior, upper, lower, and/or municipal court records as publicly available.
 These searches are used to determine if an applicant/employee has a felony and/or misdemeanor in the court being researched.
 Completed reports consist of only legally reportable information; typically including date of arrest, date of filing, charges, level of charges, disposition date, final disposition of charges, and any applicable sentence or penalty.

 The Federal Criminal Record Search includes activity tried in Federal District Courts typically involves violations of the Constitution or other federal law.
 Such crimes include interstate drug trafficking, arms violations, immigration violations, fraud, and other federal statute violations.
 There are 94 federal judicial districts throughout the country, including at least one district in each state, the District of Columbia and Puerto Rico.
 Federal records do not appear in county or state record information.